Axway/open-banking-docs/content/en/docs/Overview/_index.md

 * The implementation on a specific cloud provider's infrastructure.
 Refer to the [Cloud deployment recommendations](/docs/deployment/prerequisites#cloud-deployment-recommendations).
 * Specific deployment instructions.
 Refer to the [Installation guide](/docs/deployment/installation).
 * Detailed information on the Axway API Management products that are used in the solution.
 Refer to the [Axway Documentation Portal](https://docs.axway.com/category/apim).
-* Detailed information on the Cloudentity Authorization Control Plane and Open Banking Toolkit.
+* Detailed information on the Cloudentity Authorization Control Plane (ACP) and Open Banking Toolkit.
 Refer to the [ACP Documentation](https://docs.authorization.cloudentity.com/).